kmurad-qlu/mas-qlu/docs/ARCHITECTURE.md

     Returns:
     - 'numeric': single number (How many, Compute, Calculate)
     - 'boolean': yes/no (Is, Are, Does, Can, Will)
-    - 'multi_quantity': JSON list (List, What are the, Name the)
+    - 'multi_quantity': compound questions or lists (What was X, and how many Y?)
     - 'explanatory': narrative prose (Explain, Describe, Discuss)
     - 'factual': concise answer (default)
     """